ryancdotorg/brainflayer/README.md

 * `-t bwio` salts or passwords/passphrases for brainwallet.io

 * `-t bv2`  salts or passwords/passphrases for brainv2 - this one is *very* slow
             on CPU, however the parameter choices make it a great target for GPUs and FPGAs

+* `-t rush` passwords for password-protected rushwallets - pass the fragment (the part of the url after the #) using `-r`.
+Almost all wrong passwords will be rejected even without a bloom filter.

 See the output of `brainflayer -h` for more detailed usage info.